-1. Probation pre-candidacy.
 Probation is considered when a student exhibits difficulties in any of these areas:

 - a.
 Repeatedly fails language exams - b.
 Repeatedly receives low grades in coursework or receives grades below B+ in History of Art courses.
 One B grade is sufficient for probation.
-In such a case, the student must redo the work for the course in which said grade has been earned, or make up the grade by doing another course during the probation period.
+In such a case, the student must redo the work for the course in which said grade has been earned or they must make up the grade by doing another course during the probation period.
 Two or more Bs is serious enough to warrant discussions regarding dismissal of the student from the doctoral program. - c.
 Fails multiple efforts at prelim exams.
 The student must pass half (that is, two out of four parts) of the preliminary examinations in order to be able to retake those parts which they have failed.
-Failure to pass the preliminary examinations successfully shall lead to dismissal from the doctoral program. - 2.
-Probation post-candidacy.
-Probation is considered when: - a.
-A student repeatedly fails to submit reasonable timelines and fails to adhere to them as much as possible - b.
-There are consistent patterns of failure to submit viable written work especially after seven or eight years in the PhD program.
-Persistent problems with submitting viable work over time can also lead to eventual dismissal from the program. - 3.
-Conditions of probation.
-To ensure that students who encounter academic difficulties receive fair and equitable treatment and to align the History of Art Department's policies with Rackham Graduate School guidelines, the Department stipulates the following: - a.
-Length of Probationary Period:
+Failure to pass the preliminary examinations successfully shall lead to dismissal from the doctoral program.